Top 7 Data Visualization Tools for Data Scientists in 2024

 • Comprehensive support for 2D plotting, including line graphs, bar charts, histograms, and scatter plots.

-• Highly customizable plots with control over every aspect, including colors, fonts, and annotations.
+• Highly customizable plots with control over every aspect, including colours, fonts, and annotations.

 • Integration with Jupyter Notebooks for interactive data exploration.